caoslab-postech/LLMSimulator_HBF/README.md

 ## Note

-This simulator was developed as part of our work, “Exploring High-Bandwidth Flash for Modern LLM Inference: Opportunities and Challenges.”
+This simulator was developed as part of our paper, “Exploring High-Bandwidth Flash for Modern LLM Inference: Opportunities and Challenges,” published in IEEE Computer Architecture Letters (CAL), 2026.